jacobwindsor/notes/Refactoring Submission Envelopes.md

 > Coordinate and group related metadata under a single entity, called a “Submission Envelope”

+*Note that this is not saying how things are related.
+We have constrained ourselves by saying data/metadata have to be related through an experiment within a submission.
+This doesn't have to be true at the submission level, only at the project level.
+If we stop this constraint we could allow the submission of reusable metadata entities at bulk.*

 > Provide a mechanism for users to link Metadata Documents to each other, reflecting the fact that these **metadata may be generated separately over time**

 *Ingest fails to do the part in bold at the moment*